Passive acoustic logic via topology-optimized waveguides: Wave-based mechanical logic

 \subsection{Unified gate design per logic operation}

-Obtaining a mechanical structure that satisfies a single objective, corresponding to one of the four truth table scenarios, $i$, following the process outlined in Sec.~\ref{TO} is relatively straightforward.
-However, the challenge resides in integrating all four cases within a unified gate design, which presents several obstacles.
-To achieve this unified design, a comprehensive FE-based model is first constructed by invoking the Structural Mechanics and Optimization modules within \textsc{Comsol} Multiphysics.
-In all forthcoming time and frequency domain simulation results, gates are excited at the left edge via input flexural waves carrying an operational frequency of $92$ kHz.
+Obtaining a mechanical structure that satisfies a single objective, corresponding to one of the four truth table scenarios, $i$, following the process outlined above is relatively straightforward.
+However, the challenge resides in integrating all four cases within a unified gate design.
+To achieve this unified design, a comprehensive FE-based model is first constructed using the Structural Mechanics and Optimization modules within \textsc{COMSOL} Multiphysics\textsuperscript{®}.
+In all forthcoming time and frequency domain simulation results, gates are excited at the left edge via input flexural waves carrying a single operational frequency of $92$ kHz.
 While the frequency choice has no bearing on the general design concept, this value was found to be adequate in terms of activating higher-order wave modes with wavelengths that are sufficiently smaller than the overall size of the optimized domain, thereby giving the optimizer flexibility to find designs that effectively manipulate incident waves within the allotted space.
-We also note that the overall gate size and the choice of out-of-plane displacements are best suited for experimental testing (Sec.~\ref{experimental_setup}), allowing a 1D Scanning Laser Doppler Vibrometer (SLDV) system, which only measures velocities normal to the laser, to provide a clear visualization of the wavefield.
-However, the framework presented here can be readily extended to different modes as well as length scales.
+We also note that the overall gate size and the choice of out-of-plane displacements are best suited for experimental testing, allowing a 1D Scanning Laser Doppler Vibrometer (SLDV) system, which only measures velocities normal to the laser, to provide a clear visualization of the wavefield.
+However, the framework presented here can be readily extended to different modes and length scales.